trailofbits/testing-handbook/content/docs/languages/rust/50-memory-zeroization.md

 Unfortunately, moves can, and often do, create copies.
 These copies happen specifically [when stack values are moved](https://docs.rs/zeroize/latest/zeroize/#stackheap-zeroing-notes).
 However, ABI constraints or optimization of heap values can also result in a copy.

 A simple case of failed zeroization is shown below.
-A stack value implementing the `ZeroizeOnDrop` trait is moved to the heap ("leak A"): only the heap value is zeroized, old copy of the secret may remain on the stack.
+A stack value implementing the `ZeroizeOnDrop` trait is moved to the heap ("leak A"): only the heap value is zeroized; the old copy of the secret may remain on the stack.

 ```rust
 use zeroize::{Zeroize, ZeroizeOnDrop};